Transparency & Consent Framework (TCF) not GDPR-compliant: Real-time bidding about to end?

 Categories:

 The Belgian Court of Appeal Marktenhof has declared the transparency and consent management system (Transparency & Consent Framework, TCF) of the online advertising industry association IAB Europe to be unlawful.
 This follows a decision by the Belgian data protection authority GBA (Gegevensbeschermingsautoriteit).
 The ruling is likely to have an impact on tracking-based advertising in the EU.
+Advertising have.

-"TC String" violates the GDPR
+"TC String" violates GDPR

 The decision was taken as part of the One-Stop-Shop procedure with the support of other European supervisory authorities and had Europe-wide relevance.